SAP/jenkins-library/documentation/docs/extensibility.md

   You have to create a file like `<StageName>.groovy` for example `Acceptance.groovy` and store it in folder `.pipeline/extensions/` in your source code repository.

+!!! note "Cloud SDK Pipeline"
+    If you're using Cloud SDK Pipeline, the folder is named `pipeline/extensions/` (without the dot).
+Refer to [the Cloud SDK Pipeline documentation](https://github.com/SAP/cloud-s4-sdk-pipeline/blob/master/doc/pipeline/extensibility.md) for details.

   The pipeline template will check if such a file exists and executes it if present.
   A parameter is passed to the extension containing following keys: